bihor/fp_newsletter/README.md

 - Breaking: setup.ts and constants.ts removed.

 Version 8.0.1:
-- New Flexform setting: newsletterExtension. "other" sets html to -1.
+- New Flexform settings: newsletterExtension and table. "other" sets html to -1.
 - Second Widget fixed.
+Backend preview fixed again.
+Import task fixed for TYPO3 13.